 Licensing and Admission to the Bar

 You will be mailed your bar exam results about three months after the exam.
-If you passed, you need to attend the next mandatory admission ceremony, pay a $40 licensing fee, and take and sign the oath of admission before the Clerk of the Supreme Court.
+If you passed, you need to attend the next mandatory admission ceremony, pay a $40 licensing fee (by check or credit card only, no cash accepted), and take and sign the oath of admission before the Clerk of the Supreme Court.
 Information on the upcoming ceremony will be sent with your passing exam scores.

 You are now a licensed lawyer and official member of the Colorado bar!
 If you are under the age of 38 or have been admitted to your first bar for less than three years, you are also automatically a member of the Young Lawyers Division (YLD) of the Colorado Bar Association.
 This group can help you in setting up your own solo practice, finding a job within an existing firm or company, or deciding which direction to take in your new career as a Colorado attorney.

-Colorado has its share of well-known and nationally famous law firms, as evidenced by inclusion of 258 of them in the recent U.S. News & World Report list of “Best Law Firms.”
-While it is impossible to list all 258 law firms that made the cut, some names that stand out include Alderman Bernstein LLC in Denver, Joseph Law Firm PC in Aurora, Holland & Hart LLP in Boulder, Bryan Cave LLP in Colorado Springs, Metier Law Firm LLC in Fort Collins, Fontana & Associates PC in Littleton, and Banks & Imatani PC in Lakewood.
+Colorado has its share of well-known and nationally famous law firms, as evidenced by inclusion of 409 of them in the recent U.S. News & World Report list of “Best Law Firms.”
+While it is impossible to list all 409 law firms that made the cut, some names that stand out include Alderman Bernstein LLC in Denver, Ballard Spahr LLP in Boulder, Cozen O’Connor in Denver, Cooley LLP in Broomfield, and Dentons in Denver.

 Would you like to give back to others as you start your burgeoning law career?
 Many nonprofit organizations and legal assistance agencies would love to have your help.
-These include Colorado Legal Services, Denver Center for Crime Victims, San Luis Vally Bar Association Pro Bono Project, Legal Center for People with Disabilities and Older People, Colorado Lawyers Helping Lawyers, Colorado Center on Law & Policy, and Arvada Teen Court.
-If you would like more information on any of these organizations, contact the Colorado Bar Foundation at 303-824-5318 or email firstname.lastname@example.org.
+These include Colorado Legal Services, The Center for Trauma & Resilience, San Luis Vally Bar Association Pro Bono Project, Disability Law Colorado, Colorado Lawyers Helping Lawyers, Colorado Center on Law & Policy, and Arvada Teen Court.
+If you would like more information on any of these organizations, contact the Colorado Bar Foundation at 303-824-5329 or email firstname.lastname@example.org.

 Legal specialty certification

-There are numerous areas of legal specialization in which you can become certified through the National Board of Legal Specialty Certification.
-These include civil, criminal, and family law; social security disability advocacy, and civil trial law advocacy.
-Contact Thomas Overton, the Colorado State Coordinator of the NBLSC, at 303-832-1120 or email@example.com for more information.
+There are numerous areas of legal specialization in which you can become certified through the National Board of Trial Advocacy.
+These include civil, criminal, and family trial law; social security disability law, truck accident law, and civil trial law advocacy.
 Additionally, Colorado houses an organization that provides board certification in child welfare law, the National Association of Counsel for Children (NACC).
-For more information, contact the NACC at 888-828-NACC or by email at advocate@NACCchildlaw.org.
+For more information, contact the NACC.

 Requirements for maintaining license